 There are scant judicial interpretations that shed light on the meaning of these statutory provisions.
-One notable reason is that every court to consider the question has concluded that there is no private right of action to enforce Section 508 obligations.117 Rather, Section 508 provides only that "any individual with a disability may file a complaint" with the agency alleged to have violated these obligations.118
+One notable reason is that until recently every court to consider the question has concluded that there is no private right of action to enforce Section 508 obligations.
+123 Courts' general reluctance to recognize a private right of action has rested upon (a) statutory silence and (b) an arguable implicit preclusion of such a right in the form of an express statutory provision authorizing "any individual with a disability [to] file a complaint" with the agency alleged to have violated these obligations.
+124